Drangleic

 Dark is called a curse.
 But, a shadow is born only if there is fire.
 The more fire flourishes, the more Dark darkens its color.
 Control Dark with fire… That is taking on them both together.
 The one who accomplishes that would undoubtedly be…

-The monarch was curious about anyone who might have been in his shoes before — perhaps hoping to construct a better roadmap to follow — but ultimately thought these expeditions too dangerous for most and not worth the trouble to clear out by himself.
-At each instance, he decided to cut his losses and simply seal access to the area, allegedly removing the water the local teleporter relied upon to prevent even the “temptation” to try — though by the time we enter the scene, this is clearly no longer the case.
+But, ultimately, the monarch thought these expeditions too dangerous for most and not worth the trouble for himself.
+At each instance, he decided to cut his losses and simply seal access to the area, allegedly removing the water the local teleporter relied upon to prevent even the temptation to try — though by the time we enter the scene, this is clearly no longer the case.
 Leaving a surprisingly high-effort warning for the curious, Vendrick moved on from ruined kingdoms, though not without learning about the fates of each king if Aldia’s dialogue is any indication.
 None before him had ever reached the throne and become the real King.
 He alone could decide the fate of the curse and the world.
 This savior complex is evident by the second King’s Gate, giving him sole access to the Throne.
 The sentiment rings especially true given that, despite his brother’s assistance in these endeavors, they could no longer walk that path as saviors together.

 Darkest Shadow

-Soul of the king of giants that destroyed Drangleig once.
+Soul of the king of giants that destroyed Drangleic once.

 Vanclad, who crossed the sea, captured giants and took them away to the royal castle.
 A dark shadow gradually became visible in the king’s expression since that time.